About

 Are scholarships available?

 At present, no. We have made an effort to price these classes at rock-bottom levels, so that cost will not be an obstacle to most students.
 Moreover, students who complete the M.Litt will be eligible for generous scholarships from the Davenant Institute toward future graduate study.
-In particular, any student who successfully completes the M.Litt and then goes on to finish a PhD in an approved program (including the partnership with Union Theological College) will, upon successful completion of their PhD, receive a reimbursement of all tuition paid for the M.Litt.
-See the TUITION REIMBURSEMENT POLICY for details.
+In particular, any student who successfully completes the M.Litt and then goes on to finish a PhD in an approved program (including the partnership with Union Theological College) will, upon successful completion of their PhD, receive a reimbursement of $10,000 paid for the M.Litt.
+See catalog for details.
+See Tuition Reimbursement Policy in the Catalog for details.

 Is your program currently accredited?